johnfewell/sinatra-portfolio-school-registration/README.md

 This app allows the tracking of classes, students, and instructors.

-#Classes
+#Courses

-You can view all the classes now offered by the school and you can view the students in a class.
+You can view all the Courses now offered by the school and you can view the students in a class.
 Also, you can view which instructors is assigned to teach which class.

 #Instructors